ibm-cloud-docs/key-protect/data-security.md

 {{site.data.keyword.keymanagementserviceshort}} to generate and manage keys for HIPAA ready applications.
 Those keys are protected by the
-{{site.data.keyword.keymanagementserviceshort}} trust anchor, which is backed by a hardware security module (HSM) that is tamper-resistant and FIPS-140-2 level 3 (certification pending).
+{{site.data.keyword.keymanagementserviceshort}} trust anchor, which is backed by a hardware security module (HSM) that is tamper-resistant and FIPS 140-2 Level 3 certified (Standard), or an HSM that is FIPS 140-3 Level 4 (Dedicated), which has certification pending.

 If you or your company is a covered entity as defined by HIPAA, you can enable the HIPAA Supported setting for your {{site.data.keyword.cloud_notm}} account.